IrinaSchell/Deployment-Project/README.md

 Setting up a Notebook Instance
 The deployment project which you will be working on is intended to be done using Amazon's SageMaker platform.
 In particular, it is assumed that you have a working notebook instance in which you can clone the deployment repository.

-If you have not yet done this, please see the beginning of Lesson 2 in which we walk through creating a notebook instance and cloning the deployment repository.
-Alternatively, you can follow the instructions below.

 First, start by logging in to the AWS console, opening the SageMaker dashboard and clicking on Create notebook instance.

 You may choose any name you would like for your notebook.
 A ml.t2.medium is used to launch the notebook and is available by default.
 Inside the notebook ml.p2.xlarge is used for training a model and ml.m4.xlarge is used for deployment.
 These instance may not be available to all users by default.
 If you haven't requested ml.p2.xlarge so far please follow the instructions on the next page to request it now.